 Putting Knowledge to Work!

-The West Virginia University Extension Service works to provide solutions in your community through key programs and resources, including agriculture and natural resources; 4-H and youth development; food and nutrition; health and wellness; financial planning; and home gardening.
-These research-based programs and services are available to all Calhoun County residents thanks to the tremendous support of our community members, local organizations, volunteers and local partners, including the Board of Education and County Commission.
+WVU Extension works to provide “solutions in your community” through key programs and resources including agriculture, environment and natural resources, 4-H youth development, food and nutrition, health and wellness, financial planning and home gardening.
+These research-based programs and services are available to all residents of Calhoun County thanks to the tremendous support of community members, local organizations, volunteers and local partners – the Board of Education and County Commission.

 - Participation in 4-H programming continues to rise.
 Camp participation grew by 28% in the past two years and the non-livestock project completion increased by 83% (from 24 to 44).
 Youths are actively participating in 4-H programming in Calhoun County.
 A rise in teen involvement through the resurgence of a Teen Leader program has resulted in a Teen Leader Club with more than 15 members who plan to chart summer of 2020.

 - Since obtaining the old Arnoldsburg Elementary property, the Calhoun County Youth Livestock Program had a goal of eventually building a barn adjacent to the current structure.
 That goal is looking like more of a reality as resales in 2019 resulted in $4,827 toward those efforts.
 This money, and other funds associated with the project, are providing a basis from which to pursue additional funding via grants and loans.
 The barn is becoming a very realistic possibility.